TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 Ridge and LASSO, which have about the same test RMSE, have substantially lower test error than compared to both the trivial and basic linear regression models.
 This means that these so called "shrinkage methods" are not overfitting (regularization is working) and they provide a true predictive advantage....
 Which was what we wanted, wasn't it?

 Well, not quite.
-We also need to compare the RMSE values to the statistics of the response variable, CD56.
-Otherwise we shouldn't make hay out of the model prediction.
+We also need to compare the RMSE values to the scale and statistics of the response variable, CD56.
+Otherwise we can't really say how good our model prediction is.

 First let's look at a histogram of CD56 values: